Thursday, 4 June 2015

 With Simone Powderly (on the right)

 Many people (who work within your chosen field) will be happier than you think to have a one-to-one conversation with you to provide you with useful information that will further support your job or career goals.
 Research people, reach out to them and ask if you can take them for a coffee/tea to pick their brain about a few work/business/career related things.
 Simone Powderly reached out to me some years ago online and it worked!
+I went on to Mentor her.
 She has since carved out a very promising career-start for herself as a Youth Ambassador, Youth Worker and Hair Model with bigger plans on the horizon!!

 I'm no expert folks.
 The tips shared in this post are those that I know work (from experience) and with so many talking about lack of opportunities, what to do and/or how to find work since the recession etc., I thought I'd share what has worked for me.
 I honestly hope this helps at least one person!!